NSAntoine/SuccessorCLI/README.md

 - All arguments are optional.
 - If `--restore` is not used, then SuccessorCLI will not execute the rsync restore.
 Use `--restore` if you want SuccesorCLI to execute the restore.
 - If -`-mnt-point-path` is not used, then the default Mount Point is set to `/var/mnt/successor/`.
+- Using `--scli-path` will change the SuccessorCLI Path, which changes where DMGs/iPSWs are searched for and changes the path of where iPSWs are downloaded if the user chooses to do so

 # Project Status
 The program does work right now, I've tested it multiple times on an iPhone 8 running iOS 14.5, Im just polishing up the project right now.